IntellectualSites/documentation/plotsquared/api/api-documentation.md

 ### Plot

 A plot can be claimed or unclaimed.
-Getting a plot at a location where one isn't claimed will returnn a new unowned plot object.
+Getting a plot at a location where one isn't claimed will return a new unowned plot object.

 See: [PlotArea.java](https://github.com/IntellectualSites/PlotSquared/blob/v6/Core/src/main/java/com/plotsquared/core/plot/PlotArea.java)`#getPlots(...)`